-So if you want to grab a great deal on a large fern, all our more prominent ferns look beautiful, feel beautiful and have a fair price.
-Buy yours today from just $5.99.
+So if you want to grab a great deal on a large fern, all our more prominent ferns look beautiful, feel beautiful, and have a fair price.
+Buy yours today for just $5.99.

 Ferns That Exceed 3 Feet in Height

 Ferns have become an ideal addition to your home’s garden for a multitude of reasons.
 The first is for their low-end maintenance.
 Once successfully planted, ferns can live off of little water.
 They are also a great plant to have amongst vibrant species of flowers such as blue hydrangeas, making them delightful fillers.
 It is essential to use ferns that exceed 3 feet in height so that they can quickly give your home a native groundcover.
 Below are three species of ferns that you should consider for your garden.

 Royal Fern (Osmunda regalis)